Last Updated on June 9, 2022

-- 1 and 1/4 cups of long grain rice
+- 1 and 1/4 cups Basmati rice or any other rice

 - Rinse the lentils with cold water and remove any apparent debris.